 The Kotwali Bazaar and the McLeodganj area are the main haunts for obtaining Tibetan handicrafts, garments and carpets.
-A ten day festival starting from the second Saturday of April is held by the Tibetan Institute of Performing Arts which is close by.
+A ten-day festival starting from the second Saturday of April is held by the Tibetan Institute of Performing Arts which is close by.

 The Dauladhar range offers ample scope for adventure activities like rock climbing and trekking between months of May and October.
-Opportunities for angling can be sought in specific stretch of river Beas between the Pong Dam and Nadaun.
+Opportunities for angling can be sought in a specific stretch of river Beas between the Pong Dam and Nadaun.

 Dharamshala, Himachal Pradesh is truly a perfect combination of peace and liveliness.
 The beautiful mountain ranges, lakes, temples and monastery beckon all tourists to savor its scenic and colorful life.